code42/py42/docs/methoddocs/alerts.md

 `FilterGroup` object that can be passed to `AlertQuery`'s `all()` or `any()` methods to create complex queries that match multiple filter rules.

-See [Executing Searches](../userguides/searches.md) for more on building search queries.

 ```{eval-rst}
 .. automodule:: py42.sdk.queries.alerts.filters.alert_filter
     :members: